 If you are in the study, you will be asked to answer questions from several surveys.
-We will take your blood pressure, height, weight, waist circumference, and basic laboratory values (such as cholesterol and blood sugar).
-These will be repeated approximately every 3-6 months.
+We will take your blood pressure, height, weight, waist circumference, and basic lab values (such as cholesterol and blood sugar).
+These will be repeated about every 3-6 months.
 You have the right to skip any questions that you do not wish to answer.
-There are no known risks for you to participate in this study other than the usual risks of having your laboratory values and blood pressure taken.
-The laboratory values will be measured from a finger stick, which may cause slight discomfort and could cause a bruise.
+There are no known risks for you to participate in this study other than the usual risks of having your lab values and blood pressure taken.
+The lab values will be measured from a finger stick, which may cause slight discomfort and could cause a bruise.

 There will be no payment, but healthy snacks will be given during the sessions.
 There will be no costs to you.
 You may benefit by receiving help from the outreach program.
-If you have any questions about the research, Dr. Linda Roussel or another member of the research team will be glad to answer these; her phone number is 251-609-1585.
-If you have questions about your rights or any complaints about the research, you may contact the staff at the Office of the USA IRB for Human Use at University Boulevard at 251-445-5678.
+If you have any questions about the research, Dr. Linda Roussel or another member of the research team will be glad to answer these; her phone number is .
+If you have questions about your rights or any complaints about the research, you may contact the staff at the Office of the USA IRB for Human Use at .